 - Gronk says they have good systems.
 They use a reputable estimating and project management software system.
 Their head estimator has been with Gronk since the company started and Gronk’s president reviews major bids for accuracy as well.
 Gronk’s controller is well versed in construction accounting.
 He came from a major CPA firm before Gronk hired him away.
 Gronk utilizes a construction specialist in Vinatieri Accounting for their CPA review and Vinatieri has long been known for their accuracy.

-- Gronk tells us that they don’t normally keep inventory.
+- Gronk tells us that they do not normally keep inventory.
 He tells us that he got a year-end discount and therefore went ahead and purchased the lumber for the Brady home.

 MG Surety Bonds’ Observations: